NoodlemanD/balena-sound-plexamp-trial/docs/05-audio-interfaces.md

 ### Untested DACs

 An up to date list of untested DACs can be found in [this](https://github.com/balena-io-experimental/iotsound/issues/439) GitHub issue.
-If you have one of these DACs and want to help us test it, please post on our [forums](https://forums.balena.io/) and we'll get back to you with instructions.
-Hopefully, with your assistance, new DACs can be graduated into the supported category!

-**Note:** Please **do not** create new GitHub issues for untested DACs unless you've been instructed to do so by our forums support agents.
+**Note:** Please **do not** create new GitHub issues for untested DACs unless you've been instructed to do so by our maintainers.

 ### Unsupported DACs

 An up to date list of unsupported DACs can be found in [this](https://github.com/balena-io-experimental/iotsound/issues/439) GitHub issue.
-Unsupported DACs can be made to work with balenaSound but often will require further investigation and patching balenaOS, so they are best avoided.
-Please **do** create a new GitHub issue if you are working on adding support or testing an unsupported DAC as that will facilitate discussion with balenaSound developers.
+Unsupported DACs can be made to work with IoTSound but often will require further investigation and patching balenaOS, so they are best avoided.
+Please **do** create a new GitHub issue if you are working on adding support or testing an unsupported DAC as that will facilitate discussion with IoTSound developers.